Notes from the team

 Read the post → -

-How to write a postmortem in one page
+How to write a postmortem your team will read

 How to write a postmortem: the seven-section shape, the blameless rule, why timeline comes before root cause, and where the doc has to live to get read.